destroyedlolo/Majordome/Documentations/Readme.md

 A configuration file instructs Majordome about its basic configuration and where are located automation objects.<br>
 Lines starting by a hash sign `#` are considered as comment and, as such, ignored.

+> [!TIP]
-:sunglasses: Thanks to `-f`, it's possible to specify the configuration file to use, consequently, it's possible to have several instances running with totally separate configuration.
+> Thanks to `-f`, it's possible to specify the configuration file to use, consequently, it's possible to have several instances running with totally separate configuration.

 ## Known configuration directives
 ### Broker_URL